Austin Zoo777 Votes Currently Closed

 What strikes most visitors is the compassion and sheer commitment of the volunteers, and their absolute love for animals.
 The Austin Zoo is clean, well maintained and even air conditioned, ensuring the animals feel comfortable during the warmer months.
 The facility is smaller than most popular zoos but cosy, perfect for getting up close with our furry friends.
 Children love feeding the goats, deer and sheep and older kids will find the reptiles, birds and amphibians fascinating.
 Each enclosure provides information about the animals within; it’s history, how it came to the Zoo and its name!
 Bring your own food if you’re looking to spend a couple of quality hours here and revel in this sweet sanctuary, where you can feel glad that the animals are actually looked after the way they deserve to be.

-Austin Zoo Information
+Austin Zoo Travel Tips

 - Get your own food and water.